mixolydianmel/blog/content/posts/about-the-author.md

 Glad you asked!
 This site uses [a hugo theme](https://github.com/loikein/hugo-tufte) inspired by [tufte-css](https://edwardtufte.github.io/tufte-css/).
 To quote the latter,

+{{<blockquote author="Dave Liepmann" cite="https://edwardtufte.github.io/tufte-css/">}}
-> Tufte CSS provides tools to style web articles using the ideas demonstrated
-> by Edward Tufte’s books and handouts.
-Tufte’s style is known for its
-> simplicity, extensive use of sidenotes, tight integration of graphics with
-> text, and carefully chosen typography.
+Tufte CSS provides tools to style web articles using the ideas demonstrated by Edward Tufte’s books and handouts.
+Tufte’s style is known for its simplicity, extensive use of sidenotes, tight integration of graphics with text, and carefully chosen typography.
->
-> --- Tufte CSS Official Site
+{{</blockquote>}}

 ## Questions?